The other day I was trying to compile a program on a fresh new Ubuntu system and it threw me an error when I tried to use the make command:

 The program 'make' is currently not installed.
 You can install it by typing: sudo apt install make

-This is an indication that the make command is not installed.
+One of the reasons you see the bash: command not found error is because the command is not installed on the system.
 You may install make on Ubuntu using these commands one by one:

 sudo apt update sudo apt install make